 Bumi is a small robot that is 3.1 feet (94 cm) tall and weighs 26.5 pounds (12 kg).
 It is not designed for heavy industrial work, but rather for making things easier to reach.
 Early tests have indicated that it can walk, balance, and dance with a lot of stability and fluidity for its size and low cost.
+The table below shows the most important features of the humanoid robot Bumi:

 | Feature | Specification |